teemow/Blog/source/_posts/2001-10-01-marketing-for-ladies-explained.markdown

 You go to a party, you see an attractive boy across the room.
-HE COMES OVER and says, &quot;Hi, I hear you're great in bed, how about it?&quot; Now THAT is the power of Branding.&lt;/I&gt;
+HE COMES OVER and says, &quot;Hi, I hear you're great in bed, how about it?&quot; Now THAT is the power of Branding.*